pbergo/datamovement-docker/README.md

 **The starting script**

 The `start_qdmg.sh` shell script execute the following procedures:
-- Install Qlik Data Movement software if is not installed
+- Install or Upgrade Qlik Data Movement software
 - Setup the tenant url
 - Generate the keys to create gateway at Qlik tenant
-- Install ODBC drivers
+- Install or Upgrade ODBC drivers
 - Start the gateway services

-The run the scripts it needs three environment variables:
+To run the script it needs three environment variables, all defined at Dockerfile:

-To build your own image, create the start_qdmg.sh script with the following information.
 - Tenant URL ($QlikCloudTenant)
 - Update QDMG ($QlikUpdateGateway)
 - UpdateODBC ($QlikUpdateODBC)

-All of these variables are defined at Dockerfile.

 ```bash
 function update_qdmg() {